 - Live View screen

 - Stack View screen

+- Timelapse screen

 - Captured images screen (Download Snapshot)

-- Display screen of the image captured by the camera (Screen View)
+- Display screen of the image captured by the camera (Watch Live)

 - Astrowl software update screen

 7.1 Live View screen

 Live View screen is displayed the first time you connect to the box.
 Live View is the continuous viewing mode of the images captured by the IMX462 sensor (much like a live video).
 This screen allows you to change the camera settings.